For Agents

 Classifies a raw code string (SIMPLE and SECURE only).

-Python project rollup with progress reporting and pagination.
+Project-wide rollup with progress reporting and pagination.
+Autodetects all six supported languages (Python, Rust, JavaScript, TypeScript, C++, Go) in one walk — no language argument needed.
 Returns worst-scoring files first.
 Use aggregate_floor_verdict for the codebase floor and worst_files / guidance for the next action.

 Detailed metric breakdown: top-N functions by complexity (with line numbers and qualified_name), entropy details, and full metric table.
 Provide exactly one of code or filepath.